csb6/rougelike/README.md

 **Note:** There is currently no support for platforms other than macOS.
 This should expand in the future to include all Unix-style terminal emulators supported by ![termbox](https://github.com/nsf/termbox).

+## Building

+### Requirements

+- macOS (tested on 10.14.5, but should work on 10.13 or earlier)
+- clang Apple LLVM version 10.0.1 (clang-1001.0.46.4)
+- Python >= 2.5 (any Python 3 version will also work) (runs waf build script)

+### Builds

+There are three different build scripts:

+- `build-full.sh` (run this right after cloning or after updating termbox submodule)
+- `build.sh` (incremental build; run this for to recompile after any changes made to source)
+- `run-tests.sh` (builds/runs test suite; cleans up after itself)

+After cloning, run `build-full.sh` to build the included termbox code and the game's code.
+After running `build-full.sh` once, run `build.sh`, which will compile/link only the game's code from scratch, staticly linking to `src/libtermbox.a` instead of recompiling termbox.
+This makes compile times shorter, since termbox's code never changes when modifying game code.

+`run-tests.sh` builds/runs a modified build centered around `test-suite.cpp`, which automatically runs several functionality tests.
+Note that this script won't produce a new executable.

+## Playing

+run `./rpg` or optionally click on `rpg2` from the Finder.

 ## Controls

 - **arrow keys** Movement; running directly into monsters will melee attack them, with damage to you and